BACK TO DIRECTIVES

 Final Order

 Shrink the task.
-Preserve the streak.
+Protect the repetition.

 Subscribe to the Protocol